Lana-abdel/Assignment-1/readme.txt

     6. Then the output files will be in your directory (output1.txt and output2.txt)

 • Known bugs, issues or limitations.
     There are no known bugs or issues, however there is only 1 limitation.
 The functionality to balance the sections has not been fully implemented.
 Students do not get enrolled to meet the max number of students that a course can take  but are split over the sections to meet a little over the minimum.
-Even though this is not implemented completely it has allowed for a more balanced sections than was previously implemented.
+Even though this is not implemented completely it has allowed for a more  balanced section than was previously implemented.
 Everything else has been implemented.

 • Revisions (03/21/2022)